 - i.
 There are four fundamental criteria that must be met prior to an individual being determined eligible for an ICF/ORC level of care: - 1.
 Have a diagnosis of autism.
 Eligibility criteria is defined as a diagnosis of autism based on the results of a diagnostic tool; and - 2.
 Autism occurred prior to age 22; and - 3.
 Substantial adaptive skills deficits in 3 or more areas of major life activity: self-care, understanding and use of language, learning, mobility, self direction and/or capacity for independent living based on a standardized adaptive functioning test; and - 4.
 Be recommended for an ICF/ORC level of care based on a medical evaluation. - 3.
-Developmental Disabilities prior to age 9 ICF/ORC - i.
+Developmental Disability with a high probability of intellectual disability or autism prior to age 9 ICF/ORC - i.
 There are four fundamental criteria that must be met prior to an individual being determined eligible for an ICF/ORC level of care: - 1.
 Have a diagnosis of developmental disability.
 Eligibility criteria is defined as the following: developmental disability which is defined as a condition of substantial developmental delay or specific congenital or acquired conditions with a high probability of resulting in an intellectual disability or autism, the disability manifested prior to the age of 9 and the disability is likely to continue indefinitely. - 2.
 Individual is 8 years of age or younger; and - 3.
 Substantial adaptive skills deficits in three or more areas of major life activity: self-care, understanding and use of language, learning, mobility, self direction and/or capacity for independent living based on a standardized adaptive functioning; and - 4.
-Be recommended for an ICF/ORC level of care based on a medical evaluation. - e.
-Level of Care Instrument(s).
-Per 42 CFR §441.303(c)(2), indicate whether the instrument/tool used to evaluate level of care for the waiver differs from the instrument/tool used to evaluate institutional level of care (select one):
+Be recommended for an ICF/ORC level of care based on a medical evaluation. - 4.
+Developmental Disability due to a medically complex condition prior to age 22 ICF/ORC